marcoman/experimental-100/61-70/62/README.md

+# Overview
 This is the folder for Day 62 exercises.
+This is an example where the learning is based on what we remember and investigate.

 This project is an exercise of day 61 and day 60 exercises.